 18 Sinking Fund Categories You Might Need in Your Budget

-Below are the sinking funds we have contribute to in the last few years.
+Below are the sinking fund categories we have contribute to in the last few years.
 A lot of times the amount we add is not huge, but it builds up over time.

 We do our best to save up for car repairs because we know they will eventually happen.
 However, if something really expensive were to happen, we have an emergency fund to back us up since our $20 per month isn’t much.

 I’ve included the amount we put in each fund per month because I think it is helpful to see what other people do so that I can make adjustments for my own situation from there.

 Ideally, we would contribute larger amounts to a lot of these funds, but it’s not in the budget right now.
 I figure anything is better than nothing, though!